 The part of the plant used in cooking are the long, lance-shaped leaves.
 They are bright green and 6 to 12 inches (15-31 cm.) long.
 The French sorrel herb produces a rosette of the shiny leaves which radiate out from the center.
 Young leaves are slightly wrinkled and will have less acidity and bitterness than larger, older leaves.

 If you don’t intervene, the plant will produce a flower stalk with small green flowers that age to reddish brown.
 You can use this type of sorrel herb plant in soups, stews, salads, or even make a delicious pesto from the leaves.

 How to Grow French Sorrel

 Nurseries near you may offer the plant for purchase or you could try and start it from seed.
 Direct sow in early spring in a prepared bed with full sun.
 Incorporate plenty of organic matter.
-Cover seed with one inch (2.5 cm.) of moist soil.
+Cover seed with an inch (2.5 cm.) of moist soil.

 You can cut leaves at any time and more will grow.
 The small leaves of these herbs are the most tender and have the best flavor.

 Few pests or disease problems plague this herb but it does occasionally happen.
 Use slug bait or copper tape to repel slugs and snails.
 Leaf miners, aphids, and flea beetles may cause some damage.
 Several larval insects will possibly attack leaves.
 Pyrethrins or neem oil will help contain any infestations.

 Divide this perennial every three to four years.
 Older plants tend to have bitter leaves but sowing every three years with new plants will keep a continuous supply of this tasty herb.
 Cut off flower stalks as they form to prevent the plant from bolting and reducing leaf production.